Suzy Parker: Relationships and children

 Parker was married three times.
 In 1950, she and her high-school sweetheart, Ronald Staton (some sources cite Charles), drove to Georgia to secretly marry.
 Parker said that she married him in a bikini with a raincoat on top, adding, "He was very good-looking, and it [the marriage] was just a sheer disaster."
 The young couple drove back to Florida where she was still living with her parents who were upset because of her age and because Ronald was part Cherokee.
 They moved to Pennsylvania and rented a house near where Dorian was living with her husband and children.
 Parker was already modeling in the United States and Europe while Ronald was attending the University of Pennsylvania as a freshman.

 Parker met journalist Pierre de la Salle (Pitou, born July 12, 1925) at a Jacques Fath party outside of Paris.
 She and Dorian were modeling together and separately on this trip.
 She returned to the United States and asked Ronald for a divorce, but he would only agree to a quick divorce if Parker gave him a large monetary settlement, paid for plastic surgery on his nose and paid for his acting lessons.
 She agreed, and their divorce was finalized in Mexico in 1953.
 Ronald was killed years later in an automobile accident.
 Parker and Pierre continued to date for years despite Pierre's numerous infidelities.
 She also was paying for his high cost-of-living expenses.
 They married about 1957 or 1958, but the couple kept it a secret.

 In 1958, Parker was a passenger in a car her father was driving when they were hit by an oncoming train.
 According to accident reports, neither of them heard or saw the train until it slammed into the car.
 Her father died of his injuries at the hospital.
-Parker was hospitalized, with broken bones and embedded glass (with her face untouched), under the name Mrs. Pierre de la Salle.
+Parker was hospitalized, with broken bones and embedded glass, but with her face untouched, under the name Mrs. Pierre de la Salle.
 The press jumped on this, but Pierre continued to deny that they were married.
 Soon thereafter, a photo spread of the couple appeared in the August 19, 1958, Look magazine cover story about her.
 Parker began psychotherapy to cope with her rocky second marriage and the death of her beloved father.